charmoniumQ/PROBE/probe_src/tasks.md

   - [ ] Test high mem
   - [ ] Put magic bytes in arena

 - [ ] Use lock-free implementation of InodeTable

-Documentation:
+- [ ] Put rdtsc performance counters in libprobe to instrument startup and re-exec cost.
+Write them to disk somehow.
+Look at the results.

+Better UI/UX:

+- [ ] Probe -o should support formatted-strings, including: %pid, %iso_datetime, %exe, %host, syntax subject to change.
+  - PROBE should default to `recording_%exe_%iso_datetime.tar.gz`; that way, you can run probe twice in a row with no error without needing `-f`.
+It's currently an unexpected pain-point, I think.
+CARE does something like `something.%pid`, I think.

 - [ ] Make the CLI better.
-You shouldn't need to give `-f` to make repeated applications work.
 You shouldn't need to give `--input`.

 - [ ] Document CLI tool.

 - [ ] Do we need to have a file-extension for probe_log?

-- [ ] Combine Python and Rust CLIs.

 - [ ] Improve the README.